drjonesy/py3exe/README.md

 7. This will run through a process and create a folder called **dist**

+8. Once the dist folder is created.
+All the files located in the **add-to-root** directory sub-folders will be added to the root of the **dist** directory.
+    > Use the "add-to-root" for adding system compatability files to the root of the "dist" directory.
+The files must be placed in folder in the "add-to-root".
+Only one level deep is checked.
+    ```
+    |-- add-to-root
+        |-- dll-files
+            |-- vcruntime140.dll
+    ```
+    > This solves the error for missing VCRUNTIME140.dll

 # "dist" Folder Structure
 ```bash
 lib\ (folder)